What is harassment?

 How can a person apply for a protection order?

-- A complainant can apply with the clerk of a Magistrate’s Court (“court”) in the area where the complainant or respondent lives, works, or where the harassment took place.
+- A complainant can apply with the clerk of the court in the area where the complainant or respondent lives, works, or where the harassment took place.

 - The clerk will help the complainant to complete the application for a protection order, together with a written affidavit, which will be given to the court for consideration.

 - A complainant can also lay a criminal charge against the respondent at the Police Station in the event of an assault, trespassing, and so on.